The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

 console.log(process.argv[1]); // '/home/user/app.js'

-console.log(process.argv[2]); // '-port'
+console.log(process.argv[2]); // '--port'

 console.log(process.argv[3]); // '8080'

-Index 0 is the absolute path to the Node binary itself (same as process.execPath).
-Index 1 is the absolute path to the script being executed.
-Everything from index 2 onward is what the user typed after the script name, split by whitespace.
+console.log(process.argv[4]); // '--verbose'Index 0 is the absolute path to the Node binary, the same value as process.execPath.
+When a script entry point exists, index 1 is the absolute path to that script.
+Everything from index 2 onward is what remains after the shell and operating system have parsed the command line into argument tokens.

-Now args is just the user's arguments.
-But you still need to parse them.
-Is -port a flag that takes a value?
-Is 8080 the value for -port or a positional argument?
-What about -p 8080?
-What about -port=8080?
+const args = process.argv.slice(2);Now args contains the user's arguments, but it still does not interpret them.
+Is --port a flag that takes a value?
+Is 8080 that value or a positional argument?
+Should -p 8080 mean the same thing?
+What about --port=8080?

 Parsing with util.parseArgs()